The following are established University of York research centres whose work connects with the aims of the Centre for Chronic Diseases and Disorders.

-The Centre for Health and Population Sciences (CHaPS) is one of the academic centres of HYMS.
-It hosts ten members of staff with interests in disciplines relevant to health services research and /or public health.
-It aims to undertake research that improves health and healthcare through the development of rigorous research evidence and its application in policy and practice.
-The Centre is multidisciplinary, both in terms of professional background and research expertise, and includes expertise in clinical trials, epidemiology, health economics, health services research, nursing, medicine and psychology.
-Research covers a broad range of topics including: cancer epidemiology; communication and decision making; mental health; neonatal and infant nutrition; palliative care; public health; and primary care.
-In the 2008 Research Assessment Exercise, the Department of Health Sciences (including colleagues in CHaPS, CHE and CRD) was rated equal first in the UK for Health Services Research.
+The Centre for Health and Population Sciences brings together researchers from the Universities of York and Hull who conduct population and health services research in a variety of areas.
+The Centre is multidisciplinary, both in terms of professional background and research expertise, and includes expertise in clinical trials, epidemiology, health economics, health services research, medicine and psychology.
+Research covers a broad range of topics including: cancer epidemiology; communication and decision making; mental health; neonatal and infant nutrition; palliative medicine; public health; and primary care.

 CRD is a leading centre in evidence synthesis, conducting and disseminating rigorous systematic reviews to inform decision making in health, public health and social care.
 It covers a broad range of health care areas spanning prevention, screening, diagnosis, treatment and service delivery and organisation.
 CRD also produces internationally renowned databases providing access to thousands of quality assessed systematic reviews and economic evaluations.
 The centre was created and has been built around the technique of evidence synthesis; a research methodology which is internationally recognised as the gold standard in generating evidence to inform practice and policy decisions.
 The centre is one of the largest groups in the world engaged exclusively in evidence synthesis and has more than 50 members of staff with a range of disciplinary backgrounds including medicine, nursing, biology, psychology, health economics, medical statistics and information science.
 CRD is also part of the National Institute for Health Research.